+The stock market is becoming an increasingly popular talking point in the realm of business and management and beyond.
 In this post, we’re going to learn all about the stock market.
 We’ll take a closer look at what the stock market is and what types of stocks are available to trade, to help you understand key factors about how investing in stocks works.

 Explaining the stock market

 The stock market is the global system in which people can buy and sell stocks or shares in companies.
 A ‘share’ is used to describe the ownership of one part of a company, whereas the term ‘stocks’ refers to the more general ownership of shares across multiple companies.